12 Best Beaches in Malta

 Mellieha Bay is a top destination for water sports, such as windsurfing, water skiing, and kayaking.
-The beach has a Blue Flag label for its environmental quality standards and services.
+The beach has a Blue Flag label for its water safety, environmental quality standards, and services.

 An advantage of Mellieha Bay over other beaches on Malta's northeastern coast is the wide range of hotel options, which makes it ideal for a week-long or weekend beach holiday.
 Tourists can choose an upscale four-star resort or more basic accommodations.

 As a day trip, tourists can take a ferry from Mellieha Bay to the Island of Gozo and the Island of Comino.
 The Oh Yeah Malta ferry departs at 10am, stops at Gozo Island, then at the famous Blue Lagoon on Comino Island for swimming and snorkeling, and returns at 4:30pm.
 There's also a ferry service, departing and returning around the same time from Mellieha Bay, for a leisurely day of sunbathing and swimming at the Blue Lagoon and the Crystal Lagoon on Comino Island.